loveshack/singularity/docs/User.md

 The take home message here is that option placement is exceedingly important.
 The algorithm that Singularity uses for option parsing for both global options as well as subcommand options is as follows:

 1. Read in the current option name
-2. If the option is recognized do what is needed, move to next option (goto #1)
+2. If the option is recognized do what is needed, move to next option (go to #1)
-3. If the paramater is prefixed with a `-` (hyphen) but is not recognized, error out
+3. If the parameter is prefixed with a `-` (hyphen) but is not recognized, error out
 4. If the next option is not prefixed with a `-` (hyphen), then assume we are done with option parsing

 This means that options will continue to be parsed until no more options are listed.